René van Dieren

-René Theo van Dieren (born 12 March 1981) is a Dutch former professional footballer.
+René Theo van Dieren (born 12 March 1981) is a Dutch retired footballer.

 Club career

 His former clubs are Fortuna Sittard, Feyenoord, Excelsior, AGOVV Apeldoorn and Sparta Rotterdam.
 He finished his career at FC Lienden in the Dutch Topklasse.

 International career

 He was a member of the Dutch squad at the 2001 FIFA World Youth Championship and the 2013 FIFA Beach Soccer World Cup.
+He played 11 games for the Netherlands national under-19 football team.

+Post-playing career

+After retiring as a player, van Dieren has worked as a bartender, bricklayer and firefighter.